FACorreiaa/ink-app-backend-grpc/README.md

 - **Beta Testing**: Early adoption by small studios and individual artists.
 - **Iterate & Scale**: Expand features based on user feedback.

----
-Would you like to refine any section, add more details, or focus on specific implementation strategies?

 ## Business Plan & Technical Strategy

 ### 1. Core Value Proposition